Stephen Johnson known as Steve

 Steve was the External Assessor for the BA Radio Production Award at the University of Gloucestershire from 2011 to 2014.

-Steve is actively engaged in researching methods of sustainability for the Welsh Community Radio Stations.
-As a result of a Strategic Initiative Partnership with the Welsh Government in 2011, he was heavily involved with a new digital cluster group created to facilitiate an online Welsh Community Radio Network.
+Steve remains actively engaged in researching methods of sustainability for the Welsh Community Radio Stations.
+In 2011, as a result of a Strategic Initiative Partnership with the Welsh Government in 2011, he collaborated with Hywel Wiliam (then Head of Broadcasting and Telecommunications, Wales) to launch the Wales Community Radio Network, the first of its kind in Wales, set up by the (then) University of Glamorgan to help community radio stations to thrive, http://news.glam.ac.uk/news/en/2011/nov/18/first-wales-online-network-helps-community-radio-s/

 If you are a journalist on deadline and you need to speak with a member of university staff with particular expertise, please contact the Press Office.